kimmobrunfeldt/releasor/README.md

 Usage: releasor [options]

 Options:
   --bump             Bump type.
 Valid values patch, minor, major
                                                      [string] [default: "patch"]
   --dry-run          When set, dry run is done.
-No commands are actually
+No state changing commands are
+                     executed.
+Some commands, such as git log, are executed.
-                      executed.                       [boolean] [default: false] --no-release        When set, only commands which modify local environment will be run.
+                                                      [boolean] [default: false]
+  --release          When set to false, only commands which modify local
+                     environment will be run.
 Nothing will be sent to remote environments such as git or NPM.
-This can be used to test what the script does.                    [boolean] [default: false] --no-branch-verify  When set, branch will be not verified to be master [boolean] [default: false] -m, --message       Message for the new release.
-Used in git commit.Default: " Release {{ version }}". {{ version }} will be replaced with the new version.
+This can be used to test what the script does. "--release false" is same as "--no- release"                          [boolean] [default: true] --verify-branch    When set to false, branch will be not verified to be master "--verify-branch false" is same as "--no-verify-branch"
+                                                       [boolean] [default: true]
+  -m, --message      Message for the new release.
+Used in git commit.Default: "
+                     Release {{ version }}". {{ version }} will be replaced with
+                     the new version.
                                      [string] [default: "Release {{ version }}"]
   -t, --tag          Format for the new git tag.
 Default: "{{ version }}" {{
                      version }} will be replaced with the new version.
                                              [string] [default: "{{ version }}"]
+  --npm-user-config  Specify custom .npmrc to be used with npm commands.
+                     Optional.                                          [string]
   -h, --help         Show help                                         [boolean] -v, --version      Show version number                               [boolean]

 Examples:
   releasor
   releasor --bump minor
   releasor --dry-run
-  releasor --no-release --bump major
+  releasor --no-release --bump major releasor --verify-branch false releasor --no-verify-branch
 ```